badoo/MVICore/documentation/binder/binder-advanced.md

 val output: ObservableSource<A> = TODO()
 val input: Consumer<B> = TODO()

-binder.bind(output to input using InputToOutput)
+binder.bind(output to input using OutputToInput)
 ```

+!!! note
+    Try to keep your `Connector` simple.
+    Common use-cases can be to add `.distinctUntilChanged()`, `.debounce()`, etc., but don't overcomplicate it!

 ## Naming connections